Starbucks says employees must get vaccine or test weekly - NewsBreak

 Starbucks says employees must get vaccine or test weekly

-(In the video player above: Summa Health charges its policy for employees with COVID-19 .)

-(AP)– Starbucks says its U.S. workers must be fully vaccinated by Feb.
-9 or face a weekly COVID-19 testing requirement.
+Starbucks says its U.S. workers must be fully vaccinated by Feb.
+9 or face a weekly COVID testing requirement.

 Starbucks is requiring its 228,000 U.S. employees to disclose their vaccination status by Jan.
 10.